GregoryLP/GregoryLP/README.md

-- 👋 Hi, I’m @GregoryLP
+# 👋 Hi, I’m @GregoryLP
-- 👀 I’m interested in to video games and web.
+- 👀 I’m interested in to video games, web and Data Scientist.
-- 🌱 I’m currently learning  Unity C#, Python, Unreal Engine 5, C++ it's an interest langage to learn.
+- 🌱 I’m currently learning Unity C#, Python, Unreal Engine 5, C++ and data scientist.
-- 💞️ I’m looking an alternation in development video games or web
-- 📫 How to reach me email : gregory.lombardparadis@ynov.com
+- 📫 How to reach me email : gregory332000@gmail.com

 <!---
 GregoryLP/GregoryLP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.